-1.1 Process for Establishing, Reviewing, and Updating Goals, Objectives, and Standards
+Process for Establishing, Reviewing, and Updating Goals, Objectives, and Standards

-Goals, objectives, and standards for Vine fixed route, VineGo paratransit, and NVTA's community shuttles are reviewed on an annual basis, in conjunction with updating the Short Range Transit Plan.
-Goals and objectives as stated in the short range transit plan provide the agency with a concrete and consistent direction of operating and improving upon its transit services.
+NVTA reviews its goals, objectives, and standards every four years in conjunction with updating the Short Range Transit Plan.
+Goals and objectives as stated in the short-range transit plan provide the agency with a concrete and consistent direction of operating and improving upon its transit services.
+NVTA reviews performance on a quarterly and annual basis as defined by its Performance Monitoring and Corrective Action plan.
+This review allows planning staff address routes with poor performance and make a plan to correct inefficiencies.